 The PGCE (QTS) Early Years (3-7) programme is designed to support you in becoming a reflective, inclusive, creative, and engaged practitioner.
 As a specialist in the 3-7 age phase, you will receive input from expert colleagues both in the university and in school who will support you to develop as an informed and confident teacher of young children.

-The PGCE (QTS) Early Years (3-7) programme has three distinct modules.
+The Primary PGCE (QTS) programme (3-7) has three modules

 - School Experience

-This is a module designed for Early Years specialist students.
-We will explore the nature of young children’s learning, become familiar with the statutory Foundation Stage guidance as well as approaches to planning and assessment.
-We will also explore the nature of young children’s play, the role of adults in supporting and managing learning and the importance of working with parents and carers.
+The Curriculum Studies module is designed for Early Years specialists.
+In this module, you will explore the nature of young children’s learning, become familiar with the statutory Foundation Stage guidance as well as approaches to planning and assessment.
+In addition, you will explore the nature of young children’s play, the role of adults in supporting and managing learning and the importance of working with parents and carers.

 Further information can be found here PGCE Primary